Sitges Carnival 2011: Spain's Lavish Mardi Gras Celebrations in Sitges Centre.

 This is the parade to mark and mourn the end of the celebrations.
 It is often jam-packed with drag queens dressed all in black to mourn the end of the party and the death of the King of the Carnival.

-Tip If you are planning to attend Carnestoltes 2011 it is worth remembering that this is one of Sitges' busiest periods.
+Tip If you are planning to attend Carnestoltes 2023 it is worth remembering that this is one of Sitges' busiest periods.
 For that reason, it is essential that you book your accommodation as quickly as possible.
-This will ensure that you don't pay to much, as well as ensuring that you have a place to rest your weary head during the celebrations.
+This will ensure that you don't pay too much, as well as ensuring that you have a place to rest your weary head during the celebrations.

 Mardi Gras is one of the most exciting times to be in Sitges.
 An opportunity to see the town exuding some of its most characteristic qualities - flamboyance, creativity and fun.
 If you are going with family or children, be warned that some of the goings on can be somewhat risqué.
 However, as long as you are not too easily offended, there should be something for everyone at this party by the sea.